ansrivas/pylogging/README.rst

                                     'W0'-'W6'   Weekday (0=Monday)
                                     'midnight'  Roll over at midnight
-    change_log_level (dict)        :A dictionary of handlers with corresponding log-level ( for eg. {'requests':'warning'} ) gelf_handler                   :An external handler for graylog data publishing.
+    change_log_level (dict)        :A dictionary of handlers with corresponding log-level ( for eg. {'requests':'warning'} ) console_log_level (dict)       :Change the LogLevel of console log handler, default is INFO gelf_handler                   :An external handler for graylog data publishing.